Reeds Crossroads in Davidson County, North Carolina — The American South (South Atlantic)

 Erected 1926 by Gen Wm.
 Davidson Chapter D.A.R.

 Location.
 35° 50.59′ N, 80° 20.03′ W. Marker is in Reeds Crossroads, North Carolina, in Davidson County.
-Marker is on Route 150, on the right when traveling west.
-Touch for map. across from Reeds Elementary School.
+Marker is on Route 150, on the right when traveling west. across from Reeds Elementary School.
+Touch for map.
 Marker is in this post office area: Lexington NC 27295, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 11, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 327 times since then and 28 times this year.
+It was originally submitted on May 11, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
+This page has been viewed 373 times since then and 20 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 11, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Bill Pfingsten was the editor who published this page.